 You may know how to write general tests.
 Usually, it is something like, you find an element selector, use it check its contents, and compare it with the expected value.
-With BDD tests, you describe behaviour.
+With Behaviour Driven Development (BDD) testing you describe behaviour.
 You write human-readable text describing the user requirements.
 This text results in tests being executed.
 This is where Cucumber comes into play.
 This tool enables you to convert that text into the testing code.
 For instance, if there are multiple unit tests, with Cucumber you can describe some expected user behaviour.
 These tests often define acceptance scenarios for features.

 Read More: Introduction to Cucumber Testing Framework

 When writing Cucumber tests, there are two parts you need to do – Steps and features.